By JamesW on Mar 21, 2016 in Blog | 0 Comments

 By JamesW on Jan 11, 2015 in Blog, Cognition, Creativity, Creativity Enhancement, Emotional Intelligence, Empathy, Left Brain, Music Therapy, Psychology, Right Brain, Stress Reduction | 0 Comments

-A device nicknamed “The Flow Machine” is proven to help users cope with stress, and may well enhance our ability to be empathetic with our natural world as well as our fellow man.
+A device nicknamed “The Flow Machine” is proven to help users cope with stress.
+But it also can enhance our creative abilities and our capacity to empathize with our natural world and our fellow man.

 Can We “Learn” to Control Stress More Effectively?